top of page

 When to See a Doctor

-• Difficulty Swallowing: If you have trouble swallowing or breathing, you should see a doctor right away because these symptoms might mean there's a serious problem that needs quick attention and care.
+• If you have trouble swallowing or breathing, you should get medical help right away.
+These symptoms could be a sign of a serious problem that needs quick attention from a doctor.

 If you have painful canker sores in your throat or other health problems, Volusia Medical Center can help.
-Our team of skilled medical professionals will create a care plan just for you and work hard to find effective solutions.
+Our team of skilled doctors and nurses will make a care plan just for you and work hard to find the best ways to help.
 Contact us and schedule a consultation today.
-We are dedicated to helping you live a healthier, pain-free life and improving your well-being!
+We want to help you live a healthier, pain-free life and feel better overall!

 Conclusion

-Canker sores in the throat can be very painful, but there are ways to manage and reduce the discomfort.
-Knowing what causes these sores can help prevent them.
-If you get a canker sore, there are treatments that can help relieve the pain and help it heal.
-However, if the sore doesn't get better after some time, it's a good idea to see a doctor for more help and treatment options.
+Canker sores in the throat can hurt a lot, but there are ways to lessen the pain and help them heal.
+Knowing what causes these sores is helpful for preventing them from coming back.
+If you do get a canker sore, there are treatments, like special mouth rinses or gels, that can ease the pain and speed up healing.
+Most canker sores go away on their own within a couple of weeks.
+However, if a sore doesn’t heal after some time or gets worse, it’s a good idea to see a doctor for more help and treatment options.
+Taking action early can help you feel better faster and avoid other problems.

 FAQs